 Did you know 1 in 8 women in the U.S. gets diagnosed with breast cancer in her lifetime?
 And the odds are the same for men to get diagnosed with prostate cancer in their lifetime.
 One in 5 Americans will get skin cancer, which is the most common cancer in the U.S. These odds suggest to us that we need to ACTIVELY change the odds.
-We will take a look at how Green Tea can help to reduce the risk of cancer with the special emphasis on the relationship between stress and cancer.
+We will take a look at how Green Tea can help to reduce the risk of cancer with a special emphasis on the relationship between stress and cancer.

 What increases the cancer risk?